 - Giveaways: These possessions will go to friends and family who can use them.

-- Donations: Anything you/others don’t want but still has utility or beauty can head to Goodwill or The Salvation Army.
+- Donations: Anything you or your family members don’t want but still has utility can head to a donation center near you.

-- Sale items: This pile is optional, but if you’re looking for some extra cash to grease the move, this is a good way to do it.
+- Sale items: This pile is optional, but if you’re looking for extra cash (to grease the move or otherwise), this is a simple way to do it.

 - Trash pickup or dump: No matter how much we want to think otherwise, some things just don’t have a second life.
 They go in this pile for a scheduled drop-off or pickup.

-Choose distinct corners or rooms for each pile.
-When you come across possessions that meet one of these descriptions, immediately place them at the designated station so you can dispose of them in batches, saving major time.
+A great strategy is to create these piles in distinct corners or even different rooms to keep them completely separate from each other.
+When you come across possessions that meet one of these descriptions, immediately place them in their designated station so you can dispose of them in batches when you’re ready.

 - Spare rooms